Skip to main content

 What will you learn?
 Four steps to cybersecurity

-We work with the Cybersecurity roadmap from DEN.
+We work with the Cybersecurity roadmap by DEN.

 1. Identify your 'crown jewels'

 Which digital processes and data are indispensable?
-For example, your ticketing system, visitor data, or digital collection.
-You will learn about the impact if these systems fail.
+For instance, your ticketing system, visitor data, or digital collection.
+You will learn what the impact is if these systems fail.

 2. Determine your risk acceptance

 Which risks can you accept?
-Which risks must you really mitigate?
-You will learn to make informed choices.
+Which risks must you absolutely mitigate?
+You will learn to make informed decisions.

 3. Implement control measures

-Which technical and organizational measures are truly effective?
+Which technical and organizational measures truly help?
 Think of clear roles, policies, agreements with suppliers, and IT security.

 4. Monitor, train, and evaluate